William Poynter

-William Poynter (20 May 1762, at Petersfield, Hampshire – 26 November 1827, in London) was an English Catholic priest, bishop as vicar apostolic in London.
+William Poynter (20 May 1762 – 26 November 1827) was an English Catholic priest who served as Vicar Apostolic of London.

 Life

 Early life

 Poynter was educated at the English College at Douai, where he was ordained in 1786.
 He remained as professor, and afterwards prefect of studies till the college was suppressed during the French Revolution.

 After undergoing eighteen months imprisonment, the collegians were set free, and returned to England in March, 1795.
 Poynter with the students from the South of England went to Old Hall at Ware, Hertfordshire, where he took a leading part in the foundation of St. Edmund's College, being first vice-president, then (1801–13) president.